jreaso/mmath-thesis/README.md

 ### 1 Introduction to Emulation

 - `1d-gp.R` - prior and posterior plots of 1D Gaussian process with squared exponential covariance structure.
+- `2d-simple-ble.R` - simple 2d BL emulator plots for an example function with grid design.